Recession and Opportunity arrows with a hand reaching down to grasp another hand.

 This is where governments have to control the situation to encourage consumer spending and get economies moving in a controlled manner.

-How Long Does a Recession Last?
+How Long Does It Last?

 Before a country is officially in recession it has already had two consecutive quarters of contraction (6 months).

-Historically, there have been recessions that lasted for decades.
+Historically, there have been downturns that lasted for decades.
 The UK has the longest recession in history lasting for 60 years.
+Today’s they last between 11 months – 24 months.

-The Impact of Recessions on Businesses: Challenges and Opportunities
+The Impact on Businesses: Challenges and Opportunities

 During economic downturns, the reality for businesses is usually tough, with reduced consumer spending and a contraction in the market.